-SWRK 517 (3-3-0): International Social Work: This course introduces students to the international dimensions of social work practice.
+SWRK 517 (3-3-0) International Social Work: This course introduces students to the international dimensions of social work practice.
 Special attention is given to the present and future role of International social work professionals.
 Additionally, the role and responsibilities of United Nations, global human rights organizations, international aid agencies, intergovernmental and nongovernmental agencies are addressed.
-Students develop an understanding of poverty, violence, structural adjustment, debt crisis, migration, human rights issues, exploitation of children and women, other populations at risk, and social and economic justice issues within a global perspective.
+Students develop and understanding of poverty, violence, structural adjustment, debt crisis, migration, human rights issues, exploitation of children and women, other populations at risk, and social and economic justice issues within a global perspective.
 Also addressed are international aspects of domestic practice, policy formulation and advocacy from a global perspective.
-Prerequisites: SWRK 574, and/or the consent of the instructor.
-(This is a course elective only)

-SWRK 520 (3-3-0) Human Behavior and the Social Environment: This course focuses on the physiological, cognitive, intellectual and emotional development of individuals.
+SWRK 520 (3-3-0) Human Behavior and the Social Environment I: This course focuses on the physiological, cognitive, intellectual and emotional development of individuals.
 Theoretical explanations of human development over the lifespan are explored.
 Major social issues relating to human growth and development, ecological systems, culture, race, ethnicity, gender and socioeconomic forces as applied to the analysis of individuals, families, small groups, organizations and communities are addressed.
 Focus will be given to oppression, privilege, and discrimination, and factors that help individuals and small social systems to change.
 Pre-requisite: Graduate standing in social work